The 10 Business Types With The Lowest Profit Margins

 Most likely, you’ve heard of travel aggregator services such as Expedia or Skyscanner that can help you find the best travel deals.

 It’s difficult to compete with established aggregators, as the margins are slim.
 Some of these websites may allow you to form partnerships or join their affiliate programs.
-However, they are subject to the rules of the vendors, and the payouts may not be lucrative.
+However, they’re subject to the vendors’ rules, and the payouts may not be lucrative.

 Would you continue to use recreation services if your job was in jeopardy?
-How about when the economy plummets, as it has this year due to COVID-19?
+How about when the economy plummets, as it has since the COVID-19 pandemic?
 These are two main problems that plague the recreation industry.

 7. Home Healthcare Services